hyoshioka0128/Devices-docs/surface/authorized-service-providers.md

 ### Reseller vs. Non-Reseller ASPs

-Non-Reseller ASPs partner with Resellers as non-competing entities, focusing solely on providing repair services.
+Non-Reseller ASPs (designated by an asterisk * on this page) partner with Resellers as non-competing entities, focusing solely on providing repair services.
 This distinction ensures that Resellers can collaborate comfortably with Non-Reseller ASPs without concerns about competition.
 Resellers have the flexibility to either white label the Non-Reseller ASP repair services or have ASPs work directly with customers, depending on the business arrangement.
 This partnership model supports seamless repair services while preserving the Reseller's relationship with the customer.

 ## Global ASP network